 What is a good conversion rate?

-It varies depending on the industry your company is a part of, the presence you have on the market and audience you are trying to reach.
-But, a successful conversion rate is considered to average between 1 and 3%.
+It varies depending on the industry your company is a part of, the presence you have on the market and the audience you are trying to reach.
+But, a successful conversion rate is considered to be on average between 1 and 3%.

-Though, there are some companies that manage to surpass that percentage and find themselves above the 5%, the real aces of the game acquire higher than 10%.
+Though there are some companies that manage to surpass that percentage and find themselves above 5%, the big players usually get higher than 10%.

-Obviously, the ideal would be to compete with the top, but, needless to say, if you find yourself at 2%, then you are considered to be in the league.
+Obviously, the ideal would be to compete with the top dogs, but, needless to say, if you find yourself at 2%, then you are considered to be right on track.

-To optimize your lead conversion can seem pretty obvious, somehow, it seems to be neglected.
-Lead conversion optimization is to focus on leads, that will result into loyal customers.
+Optimizing your lead conversion may seem pretty obvious, however, it can be neglected.
+Lead conversion optimization focuses on leads that will result in loyal customers.

-For this, you will have to, at least, research some information about them, for your product or service to answer to their needs and vice versa, ensuring that they align with your vision.
+To get to this point you will have to, at least, research some information about them, for your product or service to correspond to their needs and vice versa, ensuring that they align with your vision.

-Incorporate customer testimonials: The Majority of leads read reviews before they buy or invest their money into a company/ brand, so, customer testimonials are a way to demonstrate your legitimacy and competence.
+Incorporate Customer Testimonials: The Majority of leads read reviews before they buy or invest their money into a company or brand, so customer testimonials are a way to demonstrate your legitimacy and competence.

-Implement call to action: where customers or leads can directly click on an ad and be directed to the link.
-It is a win as you could measure the number of clicks as well as get a return on investment.
+Implement Call to Action: where customers or leads can directly click on an ad and be directed to the link.
+It's a big deal because you can measure the number of clicks as well as get a return on investment.

-So, as you have read, Lead conversions is essential to keep an eye on the company’s spending as well as evaluating the company’s strategies at acquiring leads.
+So, as you’ve read, Lead conversions are essential for keeping an eye on the company’s spending as well as evaluating the company’s lead acquisition strategy.